 There are different “levels” of sedation available to you in our office.
-There is nitrous oxide analgesia and oral sedation or nitrous oxide in combination with oral sedation – basically we can tailor the anesthesia to your need or desire.
+There is laughing gas and oral sedation or laughing gas in combination with oral sedation – basically we can tailor the anesthesia to your need or desire.
 Once again, all modalities are administered and monitored by Dr. Defaii in the safety and comfort of our office environment.

 Sedation dentistry is also a great option for the elderly, the disabled, or simply- the fearful!

 Sedation Dentistry for the Elderly